pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 being maybe sort of daunting to direct an opera like this.
 I think it's also really writing for a director

 because there's nothing prescriptive about it.
-So much of the storytelling is these sort of universal

-This transcript was exported on Apr 15, 2022 - view latest version here.

-Amadigi Interview (Completed 04/15/22)

-Transcript by Rev.com

-Page 4 of 2

-themes and I feel like you can really shape the narrative.
+So much of the storytelling is these sort of universal themes and I feel like you can really shape the narrative.
 It's much different than sort of something

 where it says exactly in the libretto exactly, which props that they're using and whatever.
 And so if you